dingzg/onepanel/README.md

 We provide excellent free [support](http://forum.onepanel.org/) and [documentation](http://codex.onepanel.org/) at our website.

 ##Copyright
-Copyright (C) 2014-2014 Ding ZhiGang, Chen DengYue and Chen Xiang GNU General Public License version 3 or any later version
+Copyright (C) 2014-2014 OnePanel
+Apache LICENSE (Version 2.0) version 3 or any later version